 If the person with developmental disabilities is not able to make medical decisions, but is able to designate a health care agent and complete a health care proxy then the medical team can use Checklist 2.
 Special requirements apply for completion of the health care proxy and for capacity determination on Checklist 2 (if the lack of capacity is due to the developmental disability).

 Lastly, if the person’s developmental disabilities are so significant that they cannot make medical decisions or designate a health care agent then there is a special checklist designed by the NYS Office for People with Developmental Disabilities (OPWDD).
 This checklist ensures compliance with the §SCPA 1750-b law and regulations that affect withholding/withdrawing life-sustaining treatment for these individuals.
 For patients in this situation, completion of this checklist is mandatory before any orders can be written to withhold or withdraw life-sustaining treatment or before the MOLST can be signed.
+MOLST may only be signed by a physician, not a nurse practitioner or physician assistant.
 A copy of the completed checklist must always be attached to the completed MOLST form.

 This page focuses on the §SCPA 1750-b process and the OPWDD Checklist.
 This Checklist should be used for both adult and pediatric patients.